Degree awarded: Master of Arts in Social Sciences (Technology Governance), (MA)

 Pre-Requisites: Bachelor degree or equivalent.
 Candidates with a diverse background are welcome, from social sciences, history to engineering and natural sciences.
 Previous work experience in the public sector and contacts with the field of public administration or economics would be of benefit

 Number of places available: 10

-Number of full tuition fee waivers: 1
+Number of full tuition fee waiver scholarships: 1

 The Master’s programme in Technology Governance leads to a technology-focused graduate degree in the fields of Public Administration, Innovation/Industrial Policy, Development Economics, and E-Governance.
 The overall purpose of the program is to educate (policy) analysts with interdisciplinary skills to govern, analyse and develop a knowledge-based state and society.
 Innovation policy and its use in different economic situations has become a very important topic in the world, as the need for people who are knowledgeable in dealing with economic cycles in a new way is increasing.
 The program should be attractive for those international students who want to get an understanding of the dynamics of capitalist economies and economic development processes from a rather non-orthodox perspective, i.e. from evolutionary, post-Keynesian and other heterodox economics perspectives.

 - Faculty includes internationally distinguished, award-winning professors (Carlota Perez, Erik S. Reinert, Jan A. Kregel, Wolfgang Drechsler, Rainer Kattel, Robert Krimmer)

 - Opposed to standard text-book, mainstream economics that is taught in most universities

 - Case-study based teaching and student-friendly study arrangements

 - Site visits and guest lecturers from leading Estonian and international companies

 - Minimum stay in Estonia is one year – second year is dedicated for internship and MA thesis writing that can be accomplished anywhere